Skip to main content

 Connection Health Monitoring

-TablePro continuously monitors your database connections and automatically recovers from interruptions.
+TablePro monitors active connections and auto-recovers from drops.

 Automatic Health Checks

-For MySQL, MariaDB, and PostgreSQL connections, TablePro sends a lightweight ping (SELECT 1) every 30 seconds to verify the connection is alive.
-SQLite connections are file-based and don’t require health monitoring.
+For MySQL, MariaDB, and PostgreSQL, TablePro pings (SELECT 1) every 30 seconds.
+SQLite is file-based and skips health checks.

 Auto-Reconnect